Obsidian-TTRPG-Community/13th-Age-SRD-Markdown/Compendium/13A/Classes/Necromancer.md

 Quick action to cast

-**Effect:** You lose 10d8 hit points that can’t be prevented in any way.
+**Effect:** You lose `dice: 10d8` hit points that can’t be prevented in any way.
 At the start of your next turn, you heal using 3 free recoveries.
 If you are at 0 hp or below, or even dead, you return to life at 0 hp before healing.

-9th level spell: You lose 10d12 hit points.
+9th level spell: You lose `dice: 10d12` hit points.

 ### Ghost Form